sixcolors/orasuck/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You will need to install Go.
 * go
  <a href="https://go.dev/doc/install">Install Go</a>